rpsjr/maintainer-tools/Migration-to-version-16.0.md

   $ git format-patch --keep-subject --stdout origin/16.0..origin/15.0 -- $module | git am -3 --keep
   $ pre-commit run -a  # to run black, isort and prettier (ignore pylint errors at this stage)
   $ git add -A
-  $ git commit -m "[IMP] $module: black, isort, prettier"  --no-verify  # it is important to do all formatting in one commit the first time
+  $ git commit -m "[IMP] $module: pre-commit stuff"  --no-verify  # it is important to do all formatting in one commit the first time
   ```
 * Check https://github.com/OCA/maintainer-tools/wiki/Merge-commits-in-pull-requests for a procedure for reducing commits from "OCA Transbot...".
 * Adapt the module to the 16.0 version following tasks to do.